Watch Road to the Olympic Games: Snowboard world championships | CBC Sports

 On this week's edition of the program, watch action from the snowboard world championships in Aspen, Colo.

-Coverage begins on Saturday at 1 p.m.
-ET with the slopestyle competition, followed by the halfpipe event at 5 p.m.
-ET.
+Coverage begins on Saturday at 12 p.m.
+ET with the big air event.